tabun-matadorov/evolution-theme-starter/readme.md

 # Evolution Theme Starter

 This project should serve as starting point for developing [Evolution](https://www.directadmin.com/evolution.php) skin themes.
-Custom themes allows you to override colors, menus, icons and apply custom styling to Evolution's layouts.
+Custom themes allow you to override colors, menus, icons and apply custom styling to Evolution layouts.

 ## Getting Started